-- Outdoor markets typically have between 3,000 and 6,000 visitors
+- Outdoor Saturday markets typically have between 2,000 and 5,000 visitors

-- Indoor markets typically have between 1,000 and 2,000 visitors.
-They are open from 10am-1pm and community booths receive one 6’ table and a large chalkboard sign.
+- At indoor winter markets, community booths receive one 6’ table and a chalkboard sign.

 Non-profit organizations and small businesses are eligible to be community booths at the market.
 Organizations and businesses that are interested in supporting the market further may be interested in market sponsorship.

 - Meant for mission-aligned non-profits organizations to table and educate MCFM visitors about their work.
 MCFM is pleased to support other non-profits in the community.